 - How to avoid sanctions

-- How benefit sanctions affect Council Tax Reduction
+- How benefit sanctions affect Council Tax Reduction and Housing Benefit

 - How to manage while your benefits are sanctioned